Chart Color Schemes

 The level of residential development activity in Lutana is very low in comparison to the average area assessed nationally by AreaSearch

-The average value of new homes being built is $429,000, demonstrating a focus on the premium segment with upmarket properties.
-Compared to Greater Hobart, Lutana has significantly less development activity, 71.0% below the regional average per person, which typically reinforces demand and pricing for existing properties.
-This level is also below national average, reflecting the area's maturity and possible planning constraints.
-Recent building activity consists entirely of detached dwellings, maintaining Lutana's traditional suburban character with a focus on family homes.
-With around 1719 people per approval, Lutana shows a mature, established area.
+Population decline during this period maintained adequate housing supply relative to demand, creating a balanced market with good buyer choice.
+Average construction cost value for new homes was $429,000, indicating developer focus on the premium segment.
+Compared to Greater Hobart, Lutana had significantly less development activity, 71.0% below regional average per person as of June 2021.
+This constrained new construction typically reinforces demand and pricing for existing properties.
+Recent building activity consisted entirely of detached dwellings, preserving Lutana's traditional suburban character with a focus on family homes.

-Population forecasts indicate Lutana will gain 244 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+As of June 2021, Lutana had around 1713 people per approval, reflecting its mature, established status.
+Population forecasts indicate an increase of 206 residents by 2041, based on AreaSearch's latest quarterly estimate (as of June 2021).
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development